 Islam arose in the early seventh century C.E. in Mecca, in modern-day Saudi Arabia.
 Over the centuries, Islam spread from the Middle East into North Africa, Europe, and Asia.

 Observant Muslims practice five principles: orally declaring their faith; praying five times a day; daily fasting during Ramadan; giving charity; and making a pilgrimage to Mecca.
-Many Muslims also observe dietary rules that forbid certain foods (like pork) and outlaw alcohol.
+Many Muslims also observe dietary rules that forbid foods (like pork) and alcohol.

 Major Muslim festivals include Id al-Fitr (the Fast-Breaking Festival), celebrated at the end of Ramadan, and Id al-Adha (the Festival of Sacrifice), the commemoration of Abraham's willingness to sacrifice Ishmail.